runemadsen/runemadsen-2012/writings/printing-code/lecture-logo.md

 What to think about when designing logos
 ----------------------------------------

-Don't play around with connecting letters.
+* Don't play around with connecting letters.
+THINK!

 Organic Logos